 Disk Drill data recovery software can prove to be instrumental in recovering those important Word files that have mysteriously vanished from your computer.
 It employs deep scanning technology to find deleted files and file fragments that are still physically on your computer’s storage but are no longer visible to the operating system.

-Follow these simple steps to recover your lost Word document:
+Follow these steps to recover a Word document:

 #3 Recover Deleted Word Files from a Backup or the Trash